cruise-automation/fwanalyzer/Readme.md

 ## Building and Development

 Follow the steps described in [Building](Building.md) to install all requirements and build FwAnalyzer.

 ## Using FwAnalyzer

 Command line options
 - `-cfg`         : string, path to the config file
-- `-cfgpath`     : string, path to config file and included files (can be repated)
+- `-cfgpath`     : string, path to config file and included files (can be repeated)
 - `-in`          : string, filesystem image file or path to directory
 - `-out`         : string, output report to file or stdout using '-'
 - `-extra`       : string, overwrite directory to read extra data from (e.g. filetree, filecmp)